minio/docs/source/operations/concepts.rst

    MinIO requires starting each :mc:`minio server` in the set with the same startup command to enable awareness of all set peers.

-   See :mc-cmd:`minio server` for complete syntax and usage.
+   See :mc:`minio server` for complete syntax and usage.

    MinIO calculates the size and number of Erasure Sets in the Server Pool based on the total number of drives in the set *and* the number of :mc:`minio`